 People with ongoing occupational exposure to lyssaviruses are recommended to receive booster doses of rabies vaccine

-Booster doses of rabies vaccine are recommended for immunised people who have ongoing occupational exposure to lyssaviruses in Australia or overseas.15 See Figure.
+Booster doses of rabies vaccine are recommended for immunised people who have ongoing occupational exposure to lyssaviruses in Australia or overseas.9,11,21-24 See Figure.
 Booster algorithm for people at ongoing risk of exposure to rabies virus or other lyssaviruses.
 These include the following:

 - People who work with live lyssaviruses in research laboratories should have VNAb (rabies virus neutralising antibody) titres measured every 6 months.
 If the titre is <0.5 IU per mL, they should receive a single intramuscular booster dose.
 People who are immunocompromised should have their VNAb titre measured 2–4 weeks after the booster dose.
 If the titre is <0.5 IU per mL, they should receive another booster dose.
 There is no need for serological testing after this additional dose.
 Laboratory staff at ongoing risk should continue to check their VNAb titres every 6 months.

 - People with exposure to bats in Australia or overseas, or people who are likely to be exposed to potentially rabid terrestrial mammals overseas should have a single intramuscular booster dose 1 year after their 1st dose of rabies vaccine pre-exposure prophylaxis (or 1 year after their 1st dose of post-exposure prophylaxis if they had a category II or III exposure before receiving pre-exposure prophylaxis; see Table.
 Lyssavirus exposure categories).
 These people should have VNAb titres measured every 3 years after that.
 If their VNAb titre is <0.5 IU per mL, they should have a further single intramuscular booster dose.
 Alternatively, after the 1st booster dose, they can have a further single intramuscular booster dose every 3 years without determining the VNAb titre.
 An intramuscular booster dose of rabies vaccine should still provide adequate protection even if given more than 1 year after the 1st dose of pre-exposure prophylaxis.9,11

 Always give booster doses of rabies vaccine by the intramuscular route.
 Never use the intradermal route to administer booster doses.